charlotte-ruby/charlotte-ruby.github.io/new-to-ruby.md

 Excellent Beginner and Advanced level tutorials: [jumpstartlab.com](http://tutorials.jumpstartlab.com)

+Want to learn more about Exceptions on Ruby?: [exceptionalcreatures.com](https://www.exceptionalcreatures.com)

 ## Screencasts

 An update to date subscription service that has new videos every week: [Drifting Ruby](https://www.driftingruby.com)